The first in a series on healthy eating that includes real, whole food recipes, tips for eating in moderation, shopping on a budget, and more.

 - LIMITING CHOICES.
 One-dish meals are easy, as is eating the same thing for breakfast, snacks or lunch - and when there are less options to taste, there's less to overeat.

 - AS FEW INGREDIENTS ON LABELS AS POSSIBLE.
-When I do eat or buy premade foods, I look for options with less ingredients, preservatives, and are things I could make at home if I wanted (this is true of things like oils – I could press olives or sunflower seeds if I wanted to, but I could never get oil from corn without a factory machines, so I don't buy those oils (plus those crops are heavily GMO, but that's another story...).
+When I do eat or buy premade foods, I look for options with less ingredients, preservatives, and are things I could make at home if I wanted.
+For example, looking at cooking oils I could press olives or sunflower seeds if I wanted to, but I could never get oil from corn, canola, or "vegetables" without a factory machines, so I don't buy those oils (plus those crops are heavily GMO, but that's another story...).

 - ENJOYING EATING.
-Savoring the flavors of roasted vegetables as well as the piece of bacon – and not feeling guilty or like I'm being 'bad’ because I ate cake at a birthday party – this is empowering.
+Savoring the flavors of roasted vegetables as well as the piece of bacon or birthday cake - and not feeling guilty or like I'm being 'bad' - this is empowering!
 It puts food back where it's supposed to be in our lives: as sustenance and pleasure, but NOT controlling.

-Like I mentioned, over the next few months I want to go into a bit more detail on some of the above 'DO' topics and also am excited to explore with you how eating healthy can become a real part of our lives with tips for quick meals, shopping strategies and more.
+Like I mentioned, over this series I will to go into a bit more detail on some of the above 'DO' topics and will explore with you how eating healthy can become a part of our lives with tips for quick meals, shopping strategies and more.